Chatr

-Chatr Mobile is a Canadian mobile virtual network operator owned by Rogers Communications Canada targeting entry-level customers.
+Chatr Mobile (stylized as chatr) is a Canadian mobile virtual network operator owned by Rogers Communications targeting entry-level customers.
 It is one of three wireless brands owned by Rogers Communications, including Rogers Wireless, and Fido Solutions.
 The provider launched its service in Toronto, Ottawa, Calgary, Edmonton, Vancouver, Quebec City, and Montreal under the name Chatr Wireless on July 28, 2010.
 The company re-branded to its current name in 2015.

 The carrier initially launched by limiting plan features to only specific regions of Rogers' network, dubbed "chatr zones".
 The company now offers coverage for most urban areas of Canada, and additional plans for certain cities.

 Network

 The Chatr network includes coverage comparable to other major Canadian wireless carriers.
-It previously had "local talk zones," whereby calls not made in-zone were billed as roaming calls.
+It previously had "local talk zones", whereby calls not made in-zone were billed as roaming calls.
 It now offers Canada-wide calls from anywhere.
 Only the carrier's least expensive subscription plan lacks unlimited Canada-wide Talk as a feature.

 As of 10 March 2020, new customers activating a Chatr line on a Nation-Wide Plan are provisioned to the LTE network.
 Existing Chatr customers were also migrated over to the LTE network.